Chien-JungSu/Discord-Bot/README.md

 - certifi
 - aiohttp

+The music features also require `wavelink` and a reachable Lavalink node.
+If Wavelink or Lavalink is unavailable, the bot can still start, but the music features will not work.

 ### Environment Variables

 Create a `.env` file in the project root, or set these variables in your environment: